No palliatives stored in any NYSC camp, says DG

 By Nicholas Kalu, Abuja

-Director General of the National Youth Service Corps(NYSC), Brigadier General Shuaibu Ibrahim, has declared palliatives are not stored in any of their camps across the country.
+Director General of the National Youth Service Corps, Brigadier General Shuaibu Ibrahim, says palliatives are not stored in any of their camps across the country.

-He said this when the Inspector-General of Police, IGP Mohammed Adamu, visited the NYSC camp in Kubwa, Abuja on Friday to assess the extent of damage after it was looted by hoodlums.
+He said this when the Inspector-General of Police, Mohammed Adamu, visited the NYSC camp in Kubwa, Abuja on Friday, to assess the extent of damage after it was looted by hoodlums.

 Ibrahim, who said they were preparing for the camp to be reopened on November 10, 2020, begged Nigerians not to attack their facilities.